Former Cuban leader Fidel Castro dies aged 90

 It was never clear whether Fidel Castro fully backed his brother's reform efforts of recent years.
 Some analysts believed his mere presence kept Raul from moving further and faster while others saw him as either quietly supportive or increasingly irrelevant.

-(Reporting by Daniel Trotta and Marc Frank; Editing by Kieran Murray and Simon Cameron-Moore)
+(Reporting by Daniel Trotta and Marc Frank; Editing by Kieran Murray and Simon Cameron-Moore/Hugh Lawson)